tmaferreira/DataEngineeringZoomCampProject/DataAnalysis/Dashboards.md

 **Note**: **Severity** can vary between 1 and 4, where 1 indicates the least impact on traffic (ie, small delay as a result of the accident) and 4 indicates a significant impact on traffic (i.e. large delay);

 Main insights:
-- In terms of accident severity, we can conclude that the majority of accidents were classified as **2**;
+- In terms of accident severity, we can conclude that the majority of accidents were classified as **2** (some delay as a result of the accident);
 - In most accidents, the atmospheric condition was classified as **Fair** (**38.9%**);
 - Observing the data, we can also conclude that there was a greater number of accidents during the **day** (**63.7%**);
 - Filtering the data by year (between 2016 and 2021), we can see that there was a higher number of accidents in **2021** (**1 511 745 accidents**);